-When there are multiple payees listed on a check, any one of them individually might be able to endorse the check, or they might all have to endorse the check.
+Multiple payees: If there is more than one payee listed on a check, any one of them individually might be able to endorse the check, or they might all have to endorse the check.
 The rules depend on state law and the language on the check.
 See more details about multiple payees.

-After endorsing a check, the payee presents it to a bank or credit union for deposit or cash.
+Logistics: After endorsing a check, the payee presents it to a bank or credit union for deposit or cash.
 The financial institutions (both the receiving bank and the payer’s bank, assuming they’re different) handle the rest of the process in the background.
-Your bank collects funds from the bank that the money ultimately comes from.
+Your bank collects funds from the account that the money ultimately comes from.
 Learn more about that process.

 Representative Payees for Social Security

-In some cases, Social Security (and SSI) benefit payments are made payable to a “representative payee” instead of the person actually receiving benefits.
-This happens when the Social Security Administration believes that an individual (the beneficiary) is not able to manage funds on their own.
+In some cases, Social Security (and SSI) benefit payments are made payable to a “representative payee” instead of the ultimate beneficiary (the person entitled to receive benefits).
+That happens when the Social Security Administration believes that an individual (the beneficiary) can’t manage funds on their own.
 For example, minor children or adults deemed to be incompetent may need a representative payee.
 In those situations, somebody else can help the beneficiary handle their money.